-Any amounts remaining on deposit in the add-on consolidation loan account at the end of the consolidation loan add-on period will be transferred to the collection account on the next business day and included as part of available funds on the initial distribution date.
+Any amounts remaining on deposit in the add-on

+consolidation loan account at the end of the consolidation loan addon period will be transferred to the collection account on the next business day and included as part of available funds on the next distribution date.

 Reserve Account.
-The administrator will establish and maintain a reserve account as an asset of the trust in the name of the indenture trustee.
+On the closing date, the administrator will establish and maintain a reserve account as an asset of the trust in the name of the indenture trustee.
 The trust will make an initial deposit from the net proceeds from the sale of the notes into the reserve account on the closing date.
-The deposit will be in cash or eligible investments equal to \$3,768,204.
+The deposit will be in cash or eligible investments equal to \$8,250,167.